 - 21. Iran continues to provisionally apply the Additional Protocol to its Safeguards Agreement in accordance with Article 17(b) of the Additional Protocol, pending its entry into force.
-On 13 July 2016, Iran submitted its declarations under the Additional Protocol.
-These declarations are being evaluated by the Agency.
-The Agency has continued to conduct complementary accesses under the Additional Protocol to sites and other locations in Iran. - 22.
+The Agency has continued to evaluate the declarations submitted by Iran under the Additional Protocol17 and to conduct complementary accesses under the Additional Protocol to sites and other locations in Iran. - 22.
 During this reporting period, the Agency has not attended meetings of the Procurement Working Group of the Joint Commission (JCPOA, Annex IV Joint Commission, para.
 6.4.6).